grindsa/acme2certifier/docs/cert-mgr.md

   name: acme-cert
   namespace: cert-manager-acme
 spec:
-  # The use of the common name field has been deprecated and should not be used
+  # The use of the common name field has been deprecated and should be avoided
-  # if configured, it must be also listed as a dnsName.
-I
+  # if configured, it must be listed in the dnsNames section
   commonName: k8-acme-cn.bar.local.com
   dnsNames:
     - k8-acme-cn.bar.local.com